jamesHasura/hasura_action_transform/README.md

 ## Overview

-REST Connectors allow you to add different transforms to the default HTTP request.
+Hasura REST Connectors allow you to add different transforms to the default HTTP request.
 You can also use context variables in the transforms to achieve dynamic behavior for each request.